 1. Non-retaliation Policies which the requirements of that rule become effective, as mandated by Section 212 of SBREFA?
 A. Internal: Does the agency have a written policy regarding non-retaliation against small businesses available to all employees?
 For each rule issued in FY2018, please specify: ☐ Yes ☐ No Name of Rule: If yes, please provide a copy and indicate how the policy is disseminated and what, if any, employee training or education pertaining to non-retaliation against small businesses is provided.
-Published one or more small entity compliance guide associated with that rule?
-B. Public: Does the agency have a published non-retaliation policy against small businesses widely available to small entities? ☐ Yes ☐ No ☐ Yes ☐ No Guide was published by the required timelines noted above?
-If yes, please provide a copy and indicate how the policy is disseminated (include web link(s)). ☐ Yes ☐ No 2.
-Compliance Assistance Please attach additional sheets if there was more than one rule published.
-Will the agency submit a 2018 Annual Report on Small Entity Compliance Guides to the U.S. Senate Committee on Small Business and Entrepreneurship and the House Small Business Committee no later than Feb 1, 2019, as required by Section 212 of SBREFA? ☐ Yes ☐ No If yes, please provide copies and indicate how the guidance is disseminated (include web link(s)). ☐ Yes ☐ No Does the agency provide small business compliance assistance (e.g., training or counseling) other than generally-applicable, written guidance?
-Tyes No 3.
-SBREFA Notification Does the agency provide public notice regarding small entities' rights under SBREFA, including the right to file a comment with the SBA National Ombudsman?
+Published one or more small entity compliance guide associated with that rule? В. Public: Does the agency have a published non-retaliation policy against small businesses widely available to small entities? ☐ Yes ☐ No Yes No f yes, please provide a copy and indicate how the policy is disseminated (include Guide was published by the required timelines noted above? yes, piease provide a copy and indicate now the policy is disseminated (include web link(s)). ☐ Yes ☐ No 2. ( Compliance Assistance Please attach additional sheets if there was more than one rule published.
+A. Does the agency provide small businesses with regulatory compliance assistance in the form of generally-applicable, written compliance guidance or similar written information?
+Will the agency submit a 2018 Annual Report on Small Entity Compliance Guides to the U.S. Senate Committee on Small Business and Entrepreneurship and the House Small Business Committee no later than Feb 1, 2019, as required by Section 212 of SBREFA?
+Yes No If yes, please provide copies and indicate how the guidance is disseminated (include web link(s)). ☐ Yes ☐ No В. Does the agency provide small business compliance assistance (e.g., training or counseling) other than generally-applicable, written guidance?
+SBREFA Notification Does the agency provide public notice regarding small Yes No entities' rights under SBREFA, including the right to file a comment with the SBA National Ombudsman?
 If yes, please state the name and/or contact information of the designated agency ☐ Yes ☐ No compliance contact(s).
 If yes, please provide a copy and indicate how the notice is disseminated (include web link(s)).
 C. Did the agency publish any rule(s) in FY2018 and hence, was required to publish, post, and distribute small entity compliance guides in FY2018?
-(If NO, please skip to Question 3). В. If and when the agency issues a citation, notice of regulatory violation, charge of violation, or the like to a particular small business, is written notice of small entities' SBREFA rights included in the issuance? ☐ Yes ☐ No ☐ Yes ☐ No D. If and when a final rule has been issued, has the agency published one or more small entity compliance guides on the date of publication of the final rule (or as soon as possible after that date) and not later than the date on If yes, please include samples of the written notice(s) provided.
+(If NO, please skip to Question 3). В. If and when the agency issues a citation, notice of regulatory violation, charge of violation, or the like to a particular small business, is written notice of small entities' SBREFA rights included in the issuance? □ Y ☐ Yes ☐ No ☐ Yes ☐ No D. If and when a final rule has been issued, has the agency published one or more small entity compliance guides on the date of publication of the final rule (or as soon as possible after that date) and not later than the date on If yes, please include samples of the written notice(s) provided.